Sign up for Funding Circle newsletter!

 Depending on your industry, the equipment you use could become obsolete in a couple of years.
 Equipment that seems essential right now could become irrelevant in just five years if there are new innovations and technology.
 If you think your equipment might become obsolete, then consider leasing it instead.
 This will give you the freedom to take advantage of the equipment while it’s effective, then switch to something else as technology advances.

 At Funding Circle, our heavy equipment loans are designed to help business owners build and expand upon their operations — fast.
-If you qualify, you can borrow anywhere from $25,000 to $500,000 for the heavy equipment you need.
-Terms go up to five years, with interest rates starting at just 4.99%.
+Terms go up to five years, with competitive interest rates.
 We have a simple one-time origination fee, fixed monthly payments, and no prepayment penalties, so you can manage your money without stress or surprises.

 When you’re ready to apply for heavy equipment financing, the process takes just 10 minutes and you can get a decision in as little as 24 hours.
 Our dedicated account managers will answer any questions you have along the way.